Exerqtor/Voron/Mods/stealthburner_cw2_style_lgx_lite_mount/README.md

 ![How it looks with my 1LC mount](./pics/3.png)

 ###### To-do List
-- Update it "work" with the Stealthburner RC1.
+- Check so that i'm 100% sure it works with Stealthburner RC1.